Nihal Sri Ameresekere

-Nihal Sri Ameresekere is a Sri Lankan professional & litigation support consultant, author on fraud and corruption and public interest activist.
+Nihal Sri Ameresekere (16 July 1947 – 2 July 2026) was a Sri Lankan professional and litigation support consultant, author on fraud and corruption, and public interest activist.

-He once was an advisor and consultant to the Ministry of Finance & Planning and Plan Implementation, and thereafter as Chairman of Public Enterprises Reform Commission and Chairman & Director of Private Sector Infrastructure Development Co.
-Ltd. and Hotel Developers (Lanka) Ltd. under the nomination of Sri Lankan President Chandrika Bandaranaike Kumaratunga.
-He resigned from these positions effective November the 11th 2005.
+Ameresekere served as an advisor and consultant to the Ministry of Finance and Planning and Plan Implementation.
+Afterwards, he was nominated by president Chandrika Kumaratunga to serve as Chairman of the Public Enterprises Reform Commission and Chairman and Director of Private Sector Infrastructure Development Co.
+Ltd. and Hotel Developers (Lanka) Ltd. He resigned from all these positions on 11 November 2005.

 Career

-Nihal Sri Ameresekere has litigated in the general public interest.
+Ameresekere litigated in the general public interest.
+He served as a member of the International Association of Anti-Corruption Authorities and an associate member of the American Bar Association.

-Ameresekere once challenged the Sri Lankan Government's Appropriation Bill in the Supreme Court of Sri Lanka and raised several issues with the Government's Fiscal transparency and accountability to the public.
+In 2008, Ameresekere challenged the Sri Lankan government's Appropriation Bill in the Supreme Court of Sri Lanka and raised several issues with the government's fiscal transparency and accountability to the public.

-He is a member of the International Association of Anti-Corruption Authorities and an associate member of the American Bar Association.

-Association of Certified Fraud Examiners, the world's leading provider of anti-fraud training and education, has awarded Ameresekere, 'Certified Fraud Examiner(CFE)' designation.
+The Association of Certified Fraud Examiners, the world's leading provider of anti-fraud training and education, awarded Ameresekere with a Certified Fraud Examiner (CFE) designation in 2008.

-Ameresekere has been appointed a Director on the board of directors of the International Consortium on Governmental Financial Management.
+In 2014, he was appointed a director of the Board of Directors of the International Consortium on Governmental Financial Management (ICGFM).

-In December 2015, Ameresekere was involved in controversy due to a then unpaid overdraft of LKR 100Mn drawn on a state bank in December 2014 (ie, during the previous regime).
-Ameresekere stated he could repay the money within one month because he was owed a larger sum by the Treasury, supplying a letter from the Deputy Secretary to the Treasury, S.R.
-Attygalle, to that effect.
+In December 2015, Ameresekere was involved in controversy due to a then unpaid overdraft of 100 million LKR, drawn on a state bank in December 2014.
+Ameresekere claimed he could repay the money within one month since he was owed a larger sum by the Treasury, supplying a letter from the Deputy Secretary to the Treasury, S. R. Attygalle, to that effect.

+Death

+Ameresekere died on 2 July 2026, at the age of 78.